cenit-io/miesh-integrations/docs/translators/parse_from_sftpstore_perpersonal_to_sftp_server_upload_request.md

-# Create template-translator for upload PerPersonal api request
+# Create template-translator for upload the consolidated PerPersonal record to SFTP Server file

 ## Requirements